Forxiga (Dapagliflozin)

 Alcohol

-The source does not provide specific information about alcohol interactions with Forxiga.
+The source material does not provide specific information about alcohol interactions with Forxiga.
 Consult your doctor about alcohol consumption while taking this medication.

 Driving and Operating Machinery